rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQueryAzure.md

     - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
     - unmappingValidationType - UnmappingValidationType: Unmapping validation type.
 - Returns CheckAzurePersistentStorageSubscriptionCanUnmapReply.
-### cloudaccountcheckrefreshtokenexistsforrecovery
-Check whether a refresh token exists for the current user.

-- There are 2 arguments.
-    - cloudAccountId - System.String: The Rubrik ID of the cloud account.
-    - azureNativeSubscriptionId - System.String: Azure native subscription ID.
-- Returns AzureCloudAccountCheckRefreshTokenExistsReply.
-### cloudaccountgrantedpermissionsgroups
-Retrieves the permissions groups which have been granted for a specific feature.

-- There are 2 arguments.
-    - cloudAccountId - System.String: The Rubrik ID of the cloud account.
-    - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
-- Returns AzureCloudAccountGrantedPermissionsGroupsReply.
-### cloudaccountgrantedpermissionsgroupsforrecovery
-Retrieves the permissions groups which have been granted for a specific feature.

-- There are 3 arguments.
-    - cloudAccountId - System.String: The Rubrik ID of the cloud account.
-    - azureNativeSubscriptionId - System.String: Azure native subscription ID.
-    - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
-- Returns AzureCloudAccountGrantedPermissionsGroupsReply.
 ### cloudaccountpermissionconfig
 Retrieves the configuration consisting of role permissions and feature policy version required for Azure subscription setup.
 Features refer to the Polaris features that the customer wants to be enabled on the cloud account.